XpiritBV/UnitTesting/tdd_katas/tdd_kata8.md

-# TDD Kata 7 - Tic-tac-toe Async saving & loading
+# TDD Kata 8 - Tic-tac-toe Async saving & loading

 This kata is part of a series of exercises described in [TDD Kata - Tic-tac-toe](tdd_kata_intro.md).

-This document assumes the previous kata is completed: [TDD Kata 6 - Tic-tac-toe Loading game state](tdd_kata6.md).
+This document assumes the previous kata is completed: [TDD Kata 7 - Tic-tac-toe Saving game state to disk](tdd_kata7.md).

 ## Before you start